-It helps to prepare for some resistance so you can think through how to respond, but do your best to stay calm and CONNECT, rather than argue.
+It helps to prepare for resistance so you can think through how to respond, but do your best to stay calm and connect, rather than argue.
 This sets the tone for both a positive experience and a positive outcome for everyone.

 Your job in any negotiation is to enroll people in your idea or desire.
 Instead of “making” them do something, you’re there to help them to see a perspective.

 When I started out as a coach, I negotiated a four day work week at my (then) job so I could have more time to dedicate to my business – and I did this by focusing on why it would work for the company, not just for me.
 I thought through how my new position, my new schedule and my new salary would work for THEM and did my best to be both empathic and empowered as I shared my thoughts.
 Fortunately, they said yes and the transition went smoothly for all of us.

 Expect a happy ending

 No matter what you want, trust that it can work!!
 If you go into any negotiation assuming the BEST, real magic can happen.

 Like visioning, getting clear on what you want and holding it as truth is as important as any other preparation.
 Set your intention and show up as if things will actually go your way.
 If they don’t, you can always have a plan B, which may just mean negotiating with someone else.

 Are you part of the Courtney Parks Coaching Community?

-It's filled with fabulous women doing BIG stuff in their businesses and careers who want to grow professionally without OVERworking so they can still have a LIFE.
+It's filled with fabulous women doing big stuff in their businesses and careers who want to grow professionally without OVERworking so they can still have a life.
 When you join, you’ll get my FREE Work Smarter Not Harder Success Guide plus monthly articles and videos on how to love your work and create success the easy way.
 Get your gift HERE.